madsen-lab/rJOINTLY/README.md

 Scripts for reproducing the analyses in the manuscript are available [here](https://github.com/madsen-lab/JOINTLY_reproducibility)

+For the white adipose tissue atlas (WATLAS), the model weights are availiable [here](https://zenodo.org/deposit/8086433) and the atlas can be explored and downloaded [here](https://singlecell.broadinstitute.org/single_cell/study/SCP2289/an-integrated-single-cell-and-single-nucleus-rna-seq-white-adipose-tissue-atlas-watlas)

 # Installation

 JOINTLY can be installed directly from GitHub using either [devtools](https://cran.r-project.org/web/packages/devtools/index.html) or [remotes](https://cran.r-project.org/web/packages/remotes/index.html).